universalgeek56/Mill-to-Laser-Hack/README.md

-# 🛠️ CHEAT SHEET: Converting G-Code from Mill to Laser (FlatCAM → GRBL/Laser)
+# Converting G-Code from Mill to Laser (FlatCAM → GRBL/Laser)

 > **Tip:** For editing the code, it is best to use **Notepad++**.
 It instantly processes heavy G-code files and performs bulk search-and-replace via `Ctrl + H` without any glitches.